 Quick commerce is the priciest at ₹12 to 25 lakhs and up, because the ten-minute promise demands serious backend work.
 You’re not just connecting two people.
 You’re running dark stores, tracking inventory in real time, optimizing pick-and-pack workflows, and routing riders for the fastest possible delivery.

 This category overlaps a lot with e-commerce.
-If your model leans more toward a catalog and cart than instant delivery, our e-commerce app development cost guide breaks down those numbers in detail.
+If your model leans more toward a catalog and cart than instant delivery, our e-commerce app development cost guide breaks down those numbers in detail, and our ecommerce app development page covers what that build involves.
+The dividing line is inventory.
+If you hold stock and promise a delivery window measured in minutes, you are running logistics.
+If you list what somebody else holds and promise it in days, you are running a marketplace, and the engineering is considerably cheaper.

 The Three-App Architecture